A Resilience Framework for Bi-Criteria Combinatorial Optimization with Bandit Feedback: Introduction

-CMAB methods typically operate under two types of feedback mechanisms: semi-bandit feedback and full bandit feedback.
-In the semi-bandit setting, when a subset of arms is pulled, the individual rewards of each selected arm are observed.
-In contrast, under bandit feedback, only the aggregate reward of the selected subset is observed, making CMAB problems with bandit feedback significantly more challenging to solve, which is the focus of this paper.
+\if 0 Further, we connect the resilience guarantees to the regret guarantees for online algorithms and analyze the proposed algorithms for a new multi-armed bandit problem class: Bi-Criteria Combinatorial Multi-Armed Bandits (CMAB) with Bandit Feedback.
+Bandit feedback in CMAB is significantly more challenging as only the aggregate reward of the selected subset is observed, as opposed to the semi-bandit feedback setting where rewards of each selected arm is observed.
 Existing CMAB methods in bandit feedback typically focus on single-criterion optimization (e.g., maximizing rewards subject to a fixed budget) and rely on problem-specific structures, such as submodularity, to derive regret guarantees~\citep{Du_Kuroki_Chen_2021,pmlr-v117-rejwan20a,agarwal2022stochastic,agarwal2021dart,nie2022explore,nie2024stochastic,fourati2023randomized,fourati2024combinatorial}.
-However, real-world applications—from budgeted recommendations \citep{mastrolilli2014bi} to fair resource allocation \citep{ogryczak2010bicriteria}—demand bi-criteria guarantees, where an algorithm must jointly optimize one objective (e.g., cost) while ensuring constraints on another (e.g., utility).
+However, real-world applications (from budgeted recommendations \citep{mastrolilli2014bi} to fair resource allocation \citep{ogryczak2010bicriteria}) demand bi-criteria guarantees, where an algorithm must jointly optimize one objective (e.g., cost) while ensuring constraints on another (e.g., utility).
 Such problems often lack exact solutions due to NP-hardness, requiring approximation algorithms.
-Yet, prior CMAB work largely assumes access to exact oracles or focuses on specialized cases~\citep{kong2021hardness,wang2018thompson}, limiting practical applicability.